Peace Dividend

 Collier, P. (2003).
 Breaking the conflict trap: Civil war and development policy.
 World Bank and Oxford University Press.

 Hook, G. D., Gilson, J., Hughes, C. W., & Dobson, H. (2011).
-Japan’s international relations: Politics, economics, and security (3rd ed.).
+Japan’s International Relations: Politics, economics, and security (3rd ed.).
 Routledge.

 Knight, M., Loayza, N., & Villanueva, D. (1996).
 The peace dividend: Military spending cuts and economic growth.
 IMF Staff Papers, 43(1), 1-37.